Building bridges in the Humanitarian Aid & Development communities

 Launched in 2004 as the region’s first ever humanitarian aid and development event, DIHAD has proudly embarked on a humanitarian journey – building bridges in the Humanitarian Aid & Development communities, highlighting the importance of humanitarian issues and addressing them in a way that would help in building a better future for all.

 Held annually at the Dubai World Trade Centre, DIHAD provides a platform where assistance providers can interface with relevant actors from the corporate and governmental sectors with a view to creating meaningful synergies in support of those in need.

 DIHAD carries a new theme each year, thus giving the event a specific focus and direction.
-The 18th edition is scheduled on 14th to 16th March 2022 under the theme “SDG 17, Partnerships and Cooperation for Sustainable Development”.
+The 19th edition is scheduled on 13th to 15th March 2023 under the theme “Energy and Aid; capitalising on available resources”.

 DIHAD 2019 was held under the theme “People on the Move; causes, consequences and the way forward”; the Programme reviewed the nature and anticipated impact of the Global Compacts as well as possible solutions to the many problems related to refugees and migrants.

 DIHAD 2018 was under the theme “The Sustainability of Emergency Aid” in which the programme reviewed critical issues related to prevailing longer-term needs in humanitarian assistance.